Research: The Future of Ultrasound

 Donating your Life Insurance Policy:

-You can transfer your paid-up life insurance policy to the EER.
-Then, the EER can either cash in the policy upon receipt or hold the policy and receive the death benefit later.
+You can transfer your paid-up life insurance policy to the AFF.
+Then, the AFF can either cash in the policy upon receipt or hold the policy and receive the death benefit later.

 How this benefits you: